Shaf2665/AETHER_PANEL/README.md

-# Aether Panel - Game Server Hosting Dashboard
+# Aether Dashboard - Game Server Hosting Dashboard

 A comprehensive game server hosting dashboard that integrates with Pterodactyl Panel, featuring a coin-based economy system for users to earn and spend coins on server resources.